Is Your Shoulder Pain Actually a Neck Problem?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“People may come in with shoulder pain when they really have a neck problem,” says Eric Ricchetti, MD, a shoulder specialist in Cleveland Clinic’s Department of Orthopaedic Surgery.
+“People may come in with shoulder pain when they really have a neck problem,” says orthopaedic surgeon Eric Ricchetti, MD.
 Conversely, neck pain can mask a shoulder problem.

-“The way the body reports pain is somewhat unreliable,” explains E. Kano Mayer, MD, an interventional spine specialist in Cleveland Clinic’s Center for Spine Health.
+“The way the body reports pain is somewhat unreliable,” explains Dr. Ricchetti.
 “Neck and shoulder pain so commonly overlap that some refer to it as ‘shneck’ pain.”

 Shoulder pain is most often caused by an injury to the rotator cuff, a group of tendons and muscles that stabilize the joint.
 The rotator cuff develops wear and tear with age, and can be easily injured.
 When this happens, we compensate by using different muscles to pick things up or reach for them.
 “This may cause both shoulder and neck pain,” says Dr. Ricchetti.
 You may have a rotator cuff injury or other shoulder problem if pain:

 Inflammation of any of the 14 nerves or eight pairs of joints in the neck can cause neck pain.
 The joints — or vertebrae — serve as a hinge that lets us nod or shake our heads during conversation (no wonder they wear out).
-In fact, up to 70 percent of 65-year-olds may only have symptomatic arthritis in one or more neck joints.
+In fact, up to 70% of 65-year-olds may have symptomatic arthritis in one or more neck joints.

 It’s important to see a specialist to get a thorough physical examination of your neck and shoulder.
 To help with diagnosis, they may inject lidocaine (a local anesthetic) into the shoulder, or the joints or nerves of the neck.
-“This diagnostic test helps guide treatment — if it relieves pain, it demonstrates where the problems are,” explains Dr. Mayer.
-Whether the problem lies in your neck or your shoulder, he and Dr. Ricchetti note that conservative measures are usually tried first.
+“This diagnostic test helps guide treatment — if it relieves pain, it demonstrates where the problems are,” explains Dr. Ricchetti.
+Whether the problem lies in your neck or your shoulder, conservative measures are usually tried first.